danlid10/Operating_Systems/README.md

 > #### 4) Homework 4: Adding priorities to xv6 scheduler

 > #### 5) Homework 5: Reading the xv6 filesystem in Linux
+> The goal of this exercise is to write a user-space application, which will run under Linux (not under xv6), and be able to understand the xv6 filesystem internal data structures (superblock, inodes, directory entries, etc), to the point where we can:
+> 1. Display in Linux a listing of the xv6 root directory similar to the ls output from within xv6.
+> 2. Be able to exract a file from within the root directory in the xv6 filesytem image, and write it as a normal file in Linux.
 > > **How to Run**: The command syntax is one of the following two lines:
 > > a) hw5 fs.img ls
 > > b) hw5 fs.img cp xv6file linuxfile